ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 webdriver-manager is officially supported by Angular and works well together with Protractor, the official E2E testing framework for Angular applications.
 Ionic up untill version 3.x is built on top of Angular, from version 4 and on Ionic has decoupled from the Angular framework and recreated all of their components using [StencilJS](https://stenciljs.com/).

+### NPM

+We will be using this package to start up our appium server.

 # Language

 Decide in which language you want to write your tests in.
 You need to have a client library that can send MJSONWP / JSONWP HTTP Requests to the Appium server.